yixiangD/nafld/README.md

 #### method = "maximized"

-Maximizing the specificity and sensitivity based on the minimizing the sensitivity and specificity.
+Maximizing the specificity and sensitivity based on the minimizing the sensitivity and specificity, respectively.
 ```
 ROC_fin(
     data = aSAH,